jerrylai19990120/Daily-Goal-Manager/README.md

 The `goals` route holds the list of goals registered in the database.
 T

+### Profile Routes

+- `app.get("/profile/:username", ...)`: This `GET` request returns an object containing the data for the given user.
+The properties for a user is given in the User schemea.
+- `app.get("/profile/friends/:username")`: This  `GET` request returns a list of objects, where each object is the entire profile of a person that is being followed by the given user.
+This is used in the FollowingPage folder in order to see the users that are currently being followed.
+- `app.get("/profiles")`: This `GET` request returns all the profiles in the database.
+This is used in the UserDirectory folder in order to get all profiles so users can find people that they wish to follow.
+- `app.get("/profile/goals/:username")`: This `GET` request returns all the goals from a given user.
+This is used in the ProfilePage folder in order to get a simple view of a given users goals.
+- `app.post("/profile/addGoal/:username")`: This `POST` request adds a goal to a given users' list of goals.
+This was used primarily for testing.
+- `app.post("/profile/addFriend/:username/:userToAdd")`: This `POST` request adds :userToAdd to the friends list of :username.
+This is used when visiting someone else's profile, it allows the logged in user to add someone to their friends list.
+- `app.delete("/profile/removeFriend/:username/:userToRemove")`: This `POST`  request removes :userToRemove from the friends list of :username.
+This is also used when visiting someone else's profile, but instead it removes them from the logged in user's friends list.
+- `app.post("/profile/updateEmail/:username")`: This `POST` request allows a given user to update their email address.
+The body should have a property "newEmail" which contains the new email the user wishes to switch to.
+This route is used in the  SettingsPage folder, in order to allow users to update their email as needed.
+- `app.post("/profile/updateProfilePicture/:username")`: This `POST` request allows a given user to update their profile picture.
+The body should have a property "newProfilePictureUrl" which contains the URL to a profile picture that the users wishes to have as their avatar.
+This is used in the SettingsPage in order to let a user add a profile picture from a url.

 ## Development Instructions - Making Changes

 After making changes to the code, user must follow these instructions to reflect the changes in the application.